5 Interesting Facts About Nutritional Composition of Breast Milk

 1. Fats in Nutritional Composition of Breast Milk

 The nutritional composition of breast milk includes fats and cholesterol.
 These components are necessary for developing babies.
-Research published in the journal of Pediatrics show that the high levels of cholesterol in breast milk may lead to lower levels of cholesterol in adults.
-Photo from wikipedia.com
+Research published in the Journal of Pediatrics shows that high cholesterol levels in breast milk may lead to lower adult cholesterol levels.

 2. Carbohydrates in Nutritional Composition of Breast Milk